oycyc/cough-cough/README.md

 	- @media orientation check
 - darken red color/more bold as deaths/virus positivity increases
 - in the intro about page explain how it's teaching education related
-- fade in elements like counter & navbar after intro animation
 - logo too much boing boing change a little

 ## images